Complete Guide to Custom Golf Polo Shirts: Fabrics, Fits, and Collar Styles

 -

 A polo that reorders smoothly is rarely the most complicated design.
-It is usually the one where fabric behavior, fit grading, and collar stability were confirmed early—then locked before bulk.
+It’s usually the one where fabric behavior, fit grading, and collar stability were confirmed early—then locked before bulk.

 If you want fewer surprises and faster repeat orders: